Use the link below to see the answers to common questions asked about mining, oil exploration, Karak International Oil and Jordan.

 How much shale oil is in Karak International Oil’s deposits?

-In Phase II the production will rise to reach 19,000 bpd and the resource will be fully utilized within the life of the concession agreement;(40 +10 years).
+The resource will be fully utilized within the life of the concession agreement;(40 +10 years).

 Isn’t mining harmful to the environment?